Decorating With Greenery

 There are plenty of reasons for being hung up on lush, leafy greenery.
-For starters, planted beauties scrub indoor air while invigorating décor with a chic 1970s vibe.
-Plus, compared to fresh-cut flowers, houseplants last much longer giving you a bigger bang for your decorating dollars.
+For starters, planted beauties scrub indoor air while invigorating décor.
+Plus, compared to fresh-cut flowers, houseplants last much longer, so choose decorating with greenery.

 Do not have green fingers?
 Faux plants or dried bunches such as eucalyptus are also perfect for bringing lovely leafage into your abode.
 Even better, both are typically cheaper than living houseplants.
 To help you make your space feel brighter and more lively, here are our favorite tips for decorating with gorgeous greenery.